Ines-Oubabas/holbertonschool-web_front_end/Bootstrap/README.md

 - Components
 - Utilities

-No custom CSS is used unless explicitly required (see task 6).
+No custom CSS is used unless explicitly required (see Task 6).

 ## 📂 File Structure